EduGese/The-Weather-App/README.md

 - [Screenshots](#screenshots)

 ## Demo
-You can check out the live demo of this WeatherApp by clicking [here](https://weatherapp-beff9.web.app).
+You can check out the live demo by clicking [here](https://weatherapp-beff9.web.app).

 ## Development server